-Certificate based authentication using APIs with pkcs12Server nmake cpp (for Windows) or make cpp (for UNIX).
+Certificate based authentication using APIs with pkcs12Server nmake cpp (for Windows)

-This section demonstrates how to use VisiSecure API for handling a PKCS12 storage, a very widely acceptable storage format for certificates and private keys.
+This section demonstrates how to use the VisiSecure API for handling a PKCS#12 file, a widely accepted storage format for certificates and private keys.

-1 Build the example as mentioned in the bank\SSL example in the security folder by executing the command:
+1. Build the bank\ssl example in the <install\dir>/examples/vbroker/security folder by executing the command: